 - We enforce strong password policy, use 1Password and enforce MFA in all internal systems that offer this functionality.

 - We use Azure Active Directory and SSO for all internal systems that offer this functionality.

 - We follow the principle of least privilege for all our internal systems.

 - Our platform supports MFA and enforces strong passwords of our users.
-The passwords are hashed using bcrypt.

 People security measures